-When I was at university, my main focus of study wasn’t website design or user experience design.
+When I was at university, my main focus of study was not website design or user experience design.
 But in my third year of university, I chose advertising as my focus.

 Now I find myself in one of Johannesburg’s up-and-coming digital agencies.
-I’m not a web developer by any means, but since working at MO Agency I’ve gained more knowledge about good practices for excellent user experiences on websites
+I am not a web developer by any means, but since working at MO Agency I have gained more knowledge about good practices for excellent user experiences on websites.

 Below I will outline what I have learnt about website optimisation and usability.